gladchinda/light-matrix/README.md

 **Alias:** `lightmatrix.same`

 Compares the two input matrix arguments `matrixA` and `matrixB` to verify they are of the same order and contain the same elements at all positions.
 It returns `true` these conditions are met, otherwise it returns `false`.
-However, if any of the matrix arguments is an `array` but invalid, an `Error` is thrown.
-If any of the matrix arguments has a `non-array` value, a `TypeError` is thrown.
+However, if any of the `matrix` arguments is an `array` but an invalid matrix, or a `non-array`, an `'Error: Invalid matrix specification.'` is thrown.

 ```js
 var matrixA = [